MitchellTesla/Cardano-SCK/README.md

 # Cardano
-This repository is for testing and development of solidity smart-contracts on the Cardano KEVM and Blockchain.
+This repository is for testing and development of solidity smart-contracts for the Cardano KEVM and Blockchain.

 It includes a Cardano Node.(README.rst)